 OCCchief deputy accountant Sydney Menefee outlined what she called CECL-relatedmyths at the Commerce Street Capital bank conference in Dallas on April 28, aday after the Financial Accounting Standards Board to delay the implementation of therule.

-Menefeesaid that the OCC believes the CECL change is "scaleable"and the new standard will not require a large, complicated model.
+Menefeesaid that the OCC believes the CECL change is "scaleable"

 Also,she addressed the idea that regulators will require increases in allowances."That is absolutely not true," she said.
 "We do expect allowancelevels to increase, it's just math."